LSD (Cardiacs album): 2007-2008: First phase of activity; initial recording and Ditzy Scene EP

 Work on the album started proper in 2007 when Tim Smith sent Kavus Torabi three CDs worth of compositional material and asked him to pick his favorites to start recording.
 The first track Torabi picked was "Ditzy Scene", which became the first song written by the band's new lineup.
 An EP with two additional songs, "Gen" and "Made All Up", was hastily planned and recorded at Smith's own recording studio Apollo 8 in Autumn 2007, located at Tim and Jim Smith's childhood home in Chessington.
 Both Torabi and Smith expressed excitement for the material, but were "not mad" on the EP's rushed mix, resulting in Torabi having less involvement for the arrangements.
 The EP coincided with a tour.
 On the tour, Torabi recalled that "The crowds were getting bigger and younger and something was definitely happening", adding that Tim's brother and bass player Jim Smith said "something was in the air, that this might be our time."

 Cardiacs began further work on LSD following the 2007 tour.
 Tracks "The May" and "Spelled All Wrong" were finalised and had Tim's vocals fully recorded: these are used in the final album.
 The composition and lyrics for "Skating", a collaboration with Jo Spratley that was inspired by Mr Bungle's California originated from the early 2000s and was finalised in 2008, with the band preparing to perform it live for their planned tour later that year.
 Torabi had "never known [Smith] to be as productive as the time [Cardiacs] were making [LSD]."
 According to Torabi in 2009, the band "came pretty close to completing the recording" and "were so busy on it at the time of Tim's heart attack and subsequent stroke that [Torabi] never bothered to get desk mixes."

 In summer 2008, LSD was almost ready and due to be released in October.
 On 23 June, Cardiacs performed three songs live on Marc Riley's BBC 6 Music radio show.
-Riley, who confessed a predilection for the band, opined that it was "probably the last time Cardiacs will ever perform."
+Years later, Riley, who confessed a predilection for the band, opined that it was "probably the last time Cardiacs will ever perform."
 Lemmon, Staple and Sharron Fortnam were no longer in the Cardiacs lineup by then.
 There were plans for another session, two new singles and a ten-date November tour.
 On 6 Music, Tim Smith elaborated that the singles would release in August and November along with a DVD reissue of the concert film All That Glitters Is a Mares Nest (1992) in September.